-Panel (b) turns to comparing the Log score, a common metric for density forecast evaluation, across the same models and horizons as the previous panel.
-A larger average Log score indicates a more accurate density forecast.
+accurate density forecast.
 Being estimated with frequentist methods, the New York Fed's model does not produce density forecasts.
 We construct the associated density forecasts by resampling from past forecast errors as in Bok et al. (2018).
 In brackets we again report the p-value from the Diebold and Mariano (1995) test.
-It is evident from panel (b) that the relative density forecasting performance of our Bayesian DFM is even stronger than the point forecasting performance.
-When considering conventional significance levels, the full model beats all alternatives at all horizons, except for the basic DFM, which is not significantly worse and very far horizons of 180 and 90 days ahead of the end of the reference quarter.
+It is evident that the relative density forecasting performance of our Bayesian DFM is even stronger than the point forecasting performance.
+At conventional significance levels, the full model beats all alternatives at all horizons, except for the basic DFM, which is not significantly worse and very far horizons of 180 and 90 days ahead of the end of the reference quarter.
 Overall, the table highlights the strong performance of the Bayesian DFM at producing point and density forecasts for US real GDP growth.

-In Online Appendix E we show that similar gains are found using alternative evaluation metrics for the point a density forecast (mean absolute error and continuous rank probability score).
-We also evaluate the full model against the basic DFM over a continuous forecast horizon (rather than at a selected number of horizons) and show that while both models improve their performance as the information arrives over the nowcasting horizon, the gains from the full model are large throughout the forecast, nowcast and backcast horizons.
+In Online Appendix D we show that similar gains are found using alternative evaluation metrics for (mean absolute error and continuous rank probability score).
+We also evaluate the models over a continuous forecast horizon (rather than at a selected number of horizons) and show that while both models improve their performance as the information arrives over the nowcasting horizon, the gains from the full model are large throughout the forecast, nowcast and backcast horizons.
 Furthermore, we evaluate recursively the performance of the full model against the basic DFM.
-This exercise shows that the improvements from the full model are large (and significant) already after 2 years in the evaluation sample.
+This exercise shows that the improvements from the full model are large and significant already after 2 years in the evaluation sample.
 Finally, the Online Appendix also demonstrates how our model can be used to asses tail risks in real time.